How to Raise a Happy Baby

-From the moment we first see their slimy little (but totally adorable) heads, we want the best for our babies — and that includes their happiness.
-And believe it or not, we can influence just how happy they are now and in the future.
+From the moment we first see their slimy (but totally adorable) little heads, we want the best for our babies—and that includes their happiness.
+The truth is, we can influence just how happy they are, both now and in the future.
 Here’s what you need to do.

 “Babies go through these tsunamis of emotion,” says Harvey Karp, MD, professor of pediatrics at the USC School of Medicine and author of The Happiest Baby on the Block and The Happiest Toddler on the Block.
 “For babies, it’s contentedness, serenity and security that make them happy.
-Twenty times a day, something upsets them, and magically, arms pick them up and they’re fed, or someone comes and rocks them.”
-(So, um, we can relate.
+Twenty times a day, something upsets them and then magically, arms pick them up and they’re fed, or someone comes and rocks them.”
+(We can relate.
 It sounds a little like PMS.)

 Learn How to Swaddle

 Invest in some easy-to-wrap swaddling blankets—you’re going to need them.
 That’s because, for most babies, being wrapped up snugly is comfy, reminding them of their time in utero, and triggers what Karp calls “the calming reflex.”

 “For at least the first four months, all babies need to be swaddled,” he says.
 “For some, that’s all they need.
 Others will need [some other soothing method too].
 If they’re colicky, they may need three or four or five at the same time to trigger the calming reflex.”
 (They don’t call moms multitaskers for nothing!)
 Other soothing methods include shushing sounds, swinging and sucking.

 Invest in a White Noise Machine